 This is a very upright tree and it has dark green foliage that grows more erect than other Acacia species.
 The leaflets are also larger.
 The white, scented ball shaped flowers open in spring and it starts flowering when it is about six years old.
 The flowers attract insects for the insect eating birds.
 It has a pair of straight thorns.This is an ideal garden tree and it is fast growing, about 1m per year.
 The bark is used to make twine and it is eaten by Rhino.
 The bark is also used for tanning.
 Baboon and monkeys eat the young shoots and the gum.
 It can be used for security hedging /screening.
 It attracts butterflies like the Hutchinson Highflier as it is the larval host.
 The weavers eat the seeds and the leaves are browsed by kudu.
 The roots are apparently poisonous but the tree is used medicinally as it is inhaled for chest complaints and applied for skin ailments.
 It is also used magically to get rid of snakes.
-It has aggressive roots so don't plant it closer than 3 meters to a building or a pool.
+It has aggressive roots so don’t plant it closer than 3 meters to a building or a pool.
+In India the wood is used to build temples and in ritual fires.
+The magical uses in South Africa are numerous.
+A sprig is placed over a bed to war off evil.
+It is used in money and love spells and the burned wood stimulates psychic powers.
 This is a popular bonsai subject.
 Named for Rev George Harvey Vachel (1798-1839) a British priest and plant collector.
 He was chaplain to the British East India company in China where he collected plants.